tektechnologies/Instructor-Prep/201/class4.md

 anchor tags ? are they block or inline.
 It is an inline element.
 Because it doesnt take up the whole line.
 - If we add an h5 those are block level elements, so we can see the element push the content down the page,
 - As we have seen in our styles we can add a display of block, we dont standardly use block on inline elements, we style them differently in the page.
+Are images inline or block level, they are inline.
+- We can change the image to block, but usually not a tool I reach for.

+# two more things to do today.
+brief look at functions. and how to do that within lab. we will look more at functions in lab five. so another thing today is that our lab is going to be pair programming.
+Kevin and I will demo. what that looks like.
+- if you find that you are writing alot of code for the lab, then you may be over doing it.
+- So I will add in a small amount of code.
+- Then add another line of code.
+- what I am going to do, is take some existing code and drop it into a function.

+- Start with a key word function
+- Then give your function a name
+- Then I will add the () so people can call it to the end of the name
+- Next we add in the {}
+- And within th curly braces I will put my code.

+- If i go back to my browser nothing will work? why.
+- Because we need to call it.
+- So I think of a recipe, a function is the recipe, but inorder for the recipe to work I need to run the recipe, call for the ingredients
+- If I put that call in the console it will run and if I want I can add it to the app.js file. which is the normal practice.
+- This is all you need to know to complete th lab today.
+This is a change that your partner will make that will not effect the functioning of your program, what questions do you have.
+- This is our first experience with pair programming, so the code implementations that we are doing are fairly simplistic.